mundorum/oid/_pages/web/home.md

 * `topic` - the topic of the message subscribed
 * `notice` (optional) - the external subscribed message can be mapped to an internal notice related to an action

-In the following example, we added a second Oid, the `lively-talk-oid`, which presents a character that shows the message `I am a terrible dinosaur!` when the button with the label `Talk` is triggered:
+In the following example, we added a second Oid, the `lively-talk-oid`, which presents a character that shows the message `Graauuuurrrr` when the button with the label `Talk` is triggered:

 <p>
 <oid-play messages>
   <button-oid label="Talk"
-    value="I am a terrible dinosaur!"
+    value="Graauuuurrrr"
     publish="click~show/message">
   </button-oid>